r1cc4rdo/sudoku/README.md

 [The initial solver][3] implements three strategies:

-* _basic elimination_ (remove the valueof an assigned cell from its peers' candidates)
+* _basic elimination_ (remove the value of an assigned cell from its peers' candidates)
 * _sole candidate_ (if all peers in a group cover all but 1 number, you're that number)
 * _naked twins_ (if two cells in a group share the same two candidate values, remove those values from peers)